What is Gate Valve?

 - Types of Stem movement

 - Rising Stem or OS & Y Type (Outside Stem and Screw Type)

 Solid Wedge Gate Valve

-Solid wedge is most common & widely used disk types because of its simplicity and strength.
-A valve with solid wedge may be installed in any position, and it is suitable for almost all fluids.
+Solid wedge is the most common & widely used disk type because of its simplicity and strength.
+A valve with a solid wedge may be installed in any position, and it is suitable for almost all fluids.
 It can be used in turbulent flow also.

 However, it does not compensate for changes in seat alignment due to pipe loads or thermal expansion.
 So, this type of disk design is most susceptible to leakage.
 Solid wedge is subjected to thermal locking if used in high-temperature service.

 Thermal locking is a phenomenon in which wedge is stuck between the seats due to the expansion of the metal.
 Solid-wedge gate valves are generally used in moderate to lower pressure-temperature applications.